digitalepidemiologylab/covid-twitter-bert/README.md

 COVID-Twitter-BERT (CT-BERT) is a transformer-based model pretrained on a large corpus of Twitter messages on the topic of COVID-19.
 When used on domain specific datasets our evaluation shows a marginal performane increase of 10–30% compared to the base model.

 This repository contains all code used in the paper as well as notebooks to fintetune CT-BERT on your own datasets.
-We are in the process of making our model available on TFHub and Huggingface.

 # Pretrained models
 | Version  | Training data | Base model | Language | Download |